 Gnood likes catching things, and he is incredibly good at it.
-Even fast and small things he catches with one hand, he uses two hands only when things are too big for one hand to hold.
+Even fast and small things he grabs with one hand, he uses two hands only when things are too big for one hand to hold.
 Since Karl can remember, Gnood never had dropped a thing.

-It’s easy, because, when things fly or drop, Gnood slows them up and, casually, just grasps them.
+It’s easy, because, when things fly or drop, Gnood slows them down and, casually, just grasps them.
 When things are bigger, such as cats and dogs, and try to scare him, he can feel their approach even from behind, and he slows them down too, and he can escape and find safety.

 Gnood likes seeing the amazement on Karl’s face, and his cries of astonishment, after what he would call a “difficult catch”.
 Gnood thought everyone could slow things down to catch them more easily; therefore he never talked about it.

 Consequently, Gnood is excellent in ping pong because he never misses a ball.
-He rather likes when people get all excited after winning a game, than seeing their behaviour when they lose.
+He likes more when people get all excited after winning a game, than seeing their behaviour when they lose.
 He can will the trajectory of the other player’s ball ever so slightly; then it still bounces off the table while it would have missed without his intervention.

-But eventually, when people get tired, they make mistakes, which Gnood can not prevent without it being too obvious.
+But eventually, when people get tired, they make mistakes, which Gnood cannot prevent without it being too obvious.
 But he always can make a few slips.
 He just loves them to win.

 Types of Tall People